Multi-agent Assortment Optimization in Sequential Matching Markets

-Two-sided markets have become increasingly more important during the last years, mostly because of their numerous applications in housing, labor and dating.
-Consumer-supplier matching platforms pose several technical challenges, specially due to the tradeoff between recommending suitable suppliers to consumers and avoiding collisions among consumers' preferences.
+\ABSTRACT{ Two-sided markets have become increasingly important during the last years, mostly because of their numerous applications in housing, labor and dating.
+Decentralized customer-supplier matching platforms face several challenges, specially due to the tradeoff between recommending suitable suppliers to customers and avoiding congestion among attractive suppliers.

-In this work, we study a general version of the \emph{two-sided sequential matching} model introduced by \citet{ashlagi_etal19}.
-The setting is the following: we (the platform) offer a menu of suppliers to each consumer.
-Then, every consumer selects, simultaneously and independently, to match with a supplier or to remain unmatched.
-Suppliers observe the subset of consumers that selected them, and choose either to match a consumer or leave the system.
-Finally, a match takes place if both the consumer and the supplier sequentially select each other.
-Each agent's behavior is probabilistic and determined by a \emph{regular discrete choice} model.
-Our objective is to choose an \emph{assortment family} that maximizes the expected revenue of the matching.
-Given the computational complexity of the problem, we show several constant factor guarantees for the general model that, in particular, significantly improve the approximation factors previously obtained.
-Furthermore, we obtain the first constant approximation guarantees when the problem is subject to cardinality constraints.
-Our approach relies on submodular optimization techniques and appropriate linear programming relaxations.
-Finally, we provide a computational study on different settings that supports our technical results.
+In this work, we address the challenge of market congestion via the multi-agent assortment optimization problem in the \emph{two-sided sequential matching} model introduced by \citet{ashlagi_etal19}.
+The setting is the following: we (the platform) offer a menu of suppliers to each customer.
+Then, every customer selects, simultaneously and independently, to match with a supplier or to remain unmatched.
+Each supplier observes the subset of customers that selected them, and choose either to match a customer or to leave the system.
+Therefore, a match takes place if both a customer and a supplier sequentially select each other.
+Each agent's behavior is probabilistic and determined by a \emph{discrete choice} model.
+Our goal is to choose an \emph{assortment family} that maximizes the expected revenue of the matching.
+Given the hardness of the problem, we show a $1-1/e$-approximation factor for the heterogeneous setting where customers follow general choice models and suppliers follow a general choice model whose demand function is monotone and submodular.
+Our approach is flexible enough to allow for different assortment constraints and for a revenue objective function.
+Furthermore, we design an algorithm that beats the $1-1/e$ barrier and, in fact, is asymptotically optimal when suppliers follow the classic \emph{multinomial-logit} choice model and are sufficiently selective.
+We finally provide other results and further insights.
+Notably, in the unconstrained setting where customers and suppliers follow multinomial-logit models, we design a simple and efficient approximation algorithm that appropriately randomizes over a family of nested-assortments.
+Also, we analyze various aspects of the matching market model that lead to several operational insights, such as the fact that matching platforms can benefit from allowing the more selective agents to initiate the matchmaking process. }